Training Information

 - Journal clubs

-In addition, our residents meet monthly along with program faculty for case presentations, journal clubs, and topics of specific interest to the integrated practice of internal medicine and psychiatry.
+In addition, our residents meet twice per month along with program faculty for case presentations, journal clubs, and topics of specific interest to the integrated practice of internal medicine and psychiatry.

 For more details about the educational experience we offer, visit our program's training schedule page.